Recoskie/AI-Matrix/docs/Examples.md

   <br /><br />

+  Our brain recalls these pasterns, and sequences from memory and allows us to build thoughts and ideas, and builds brain function.

+  <br /><br />

   Note that all examples on this page can be modified, so you can change the examples to see the effects.

+  <br /><br />

   <a id="sets" class="cmd"></a><h1>Creating A set.</h1>